camptocamp/odoo-shopinvader/shopinvader_customer_price/README.rst

 **Warning**

-It's strongly recomended to not call the endpoint for each product on search results otherwise you'll get potentially thousands of requests to Odoo.
+It's strongly recommended to not call the endpoint for each product on search results otherwise you'll get potentially thousands of requests to Odoo.

+Also, when setting the pricelist field for the partner, beware that prices in the indexes might differ from the prices in the cart.

 **Table of contents**